mdhmaiti/artshop/README.md

 4. note : sometimes the 'process.env' does not works as it should natively in the next js to avoid this issue just import the dotenv and use the relative path.
 5. In the payload cms the admin comes by the default and some default user collection is already assigned to that but here we are assiginig a custom users collection, So how to do that ? visit the payload.config to know.
 6. receiving the server side and client "search params" are two different thing in the next js.
 The server side process is in the verify email page and the client side is in the sign in page.tsx .
+7. in the tsconfig the module us changed to common js from es next and the module resolution is changed from bundler to node

 ## todos